picosh/docs/posts/feeds.md

 # cron

 Control when a digest is sent using the popular cron format.
+The host server runs on the **UTC timezone** so adjust your cron timers accordingly.

 > We don't support cron's less than every 5 minutes: `*/5 * * * *`